skychew/LearningAI-MyJourney/README.md

 WIP

 **TECHNICAL**
-Some of this technical papers might be more interesting to study it using NotebookLM.google.com > Audio overview feature
+Some of this technical papers might be more interesting to study it using <a href="https://notebooklm.google"> NotebookLM.google.com</a> > Audio overview feature

 Foundational Modelling:
 <a href="https://arxiv.org/pdf/1706.03762"> Transformers* </a> (foundation, self-attention) - 2017